deep-security/chef-agent/README.md

 # Chef

 A cookbook of Chef recipes for the Trend Micro Deep Security Agent.
-This allows for the easy deployment of the Trend Micro Deep Security Agent as well as taking some common actions from the agent.
+The recipes allow you to easily deploy the Deep Security Agent and perform a few common agent tasks.

 ## Support

-This is a community project and supported by Trend Micro Deep Security team.
+This is a community project that is supported by the Deep Security team.

 Tutorials, feature-specific help, and other information about Deep Security is available from the [Deep Security Help Center](https://help.deepsecurity.trendmicro.com/Welcome.html).